 Use inside or outdoors

-The Arlo Pro records in 1080p quality which is enough to identify individuals clearly in the day and still enjoy pretty decent night time footage.
-This camera is cloud based and comes with free storage.
-That means anything that happens over seven days is stored for scroll back and view.
+The Arlo Pro records in 1080p quality which is enough to identify individuals clearly in the day and still enjoy pretty decent nighttime footage.
+This camera is cloud-based and comes with free storage.
+That means anything that happens over a seven-day period is stored for scroll back and view.
 The Arlo Pro security camera is wireless with a convenient magnetic mount.
 It can be controlled through an app, or by a smart home device like the Amazon Echo.

 Watch pets, kids and sitters